elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

 Elixir treats documentation and code comments as different concepts.
 Documentation are for users of your Application Programming Interface (API), be it your co-worker or your future self.
 Modules and functions must always be documented if they are part of your API.

 Code comments are for developers reading the code.
-They are useful to mark improvements, leave notes for developers reading the code (for example, you decided to not call a function due to a bug in a library) and so forth.
+They are useful to mark improvements, leave notes for developers reading the code (for example, you decided not to call a function due to a bug in a library) and so forth.

-In other words, documentation is required, code comments are optional.
+In other words: documentation is required, code comments are optional.

 ## Hiding Internal Modules and Functions

-Besides the modules and functions libraries provide as part of their public interface, libraries may also implement important functionality that are not part of its API.
+Besides the modules and functions libraries provided as part of their public interface, libraries may also implement important functionality that are not part of their API.
 While these modules and functions can be accessed, they are meant to be internal to the library and thus should not have documentation for end users.

 Luckily, Elixir allows developers to hide modules and functions from the documentation.
-For example, one common practice for documenting internal behaviour is to set the `@moduledoc` attribute to false while documenting each function:
+For example, one common practice for documenting internal behaviour is to set the `@moduledoc` attribute to `false` while documenting each function:

     defmodule MyApp.Hidden do
       @moduledoc false